A mathematical study of the excess growth rate: Excess growth rate: properties and interconnections

 Let $n, k_1, \ldots, k_n \geq 1$ be integers and let

 Write $\bp^i = (p_1^i, \ldots, p_{k_i}^i)$ and $\bp = (\bp^1, \ldots, \bp^n)$.
 The {\it composite distribution} $\bpi \circ \bp$ is

 We index its components by $(\bpi, \bp)_{i,j} = \pi_i p_j^i$, where $(i, j) \in [n] \times [k_i]$.
 Financially, we may think of the $i$-th conditional distribution $\bp^i$ as a portfolio consisting of $k_i$ assets, and the composite portfolio holds the $n$ portfolios as individual assets.
 We allow some of the assets to overlap.
 For example, the capital corresponding to the weights $p_1^1$ and $p_1^2$ can be invested in the same asset.
 This can be enforced by letting the gross returns $R_1^1$ and $R_1^2$ be equal.
+Probabilistically, ${\bf p}$ represents a collection of conditional distributions.

 The following version of the chain rule was formulated in \cite{PW13}.
 Throughout the paper, we denote the Euclidean inner product by $\langle \bx, \by \rangle$.

 \begin{proposition}[Chain rule (first version)] Let $n, k_1, \ldots, k_n \geq 1$,